choppu/react-native-keycard/README.md

 ## API usage

-The current version of the library is implementing only the `(Android / iOS) Device <-> Keycard` NFC communication and event handling, `NFCCardChannel` creation, low-level `APDU send` method.
+The library is implementing only the `(Android / iOS) Device <-> Keycard` NFC communication and event handling, `NFCCardChannel` creation, low-level `APDU send` method.
 For high-level API please use Typescript `keycard-sdk`, which is meant for development of applications for Keycard.
 Check [`keycard-sdk` page](https://github.com/choppu/keycard-sdk) for more details on installation and usage.

 The exposed part of the library is divided in 3 parts.